 Tzom Gedaliah (×¦×Ö¹× ×Ö¼Ö°×Ö·×Ö°×Ö¸×) - the Fast of Gedaliah, one of the minor fast days, held during the Ten Days of Repentance before Yom Kippur.

 Al Chet (×¢Ö·× ×Öµ×Ö°×) - The recitation of sin during the Yom Kippur service.
 Viduy (confession) is made in the plural ("we haveâ¦") enumerating every conceivable sin that may have been committed by the Jewish community.
 Chet () means "missing the mark" and is the general Hebrew term for sin.

 Yom Kippur (××Ö¹× ×Ö·×Ö¼Ö´×¤Ö¼Ö»×¨Ö´××) - The Day of Atonement and Judgment on Tishri 10.

 Traditional Rosh Hashanah Greetings

 "May you be inscribed and sealed for a good year!"

-The most common form of Rosh Hashanah greeting is simply: L'Shanah Tovah Tikatevu! ("May you be inscribed (in the Book of Life) for a good year!") and to respond with gam lekha (same to you) or simply gamzu (also to you):
+The most common form of Rosh Hashanah greeting is probably: l'shanah tovah umetukah! ("to a good and sweet year!") and the appropriate response is: Gam lekha! (same to you) or simply Gamzu! (also to you).